 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-In the case of the District, the liabilities exceeded its assets at the close of the most recent fiscal year by \$5,473,397.
+In the case of the District, the liabilities exceeded its assets at the close of the most recent fiscal year by \$5,142,037.
 The large negative net position balance results from the nature of the District's operations.
 The District's purpose is to acquire and improve public infrastructure in specified land areas.
 As a special purpose district and a separate political subdivision under the Arizona Constitution, the District can levy taxes and issue bonds independently of the Town.
 Property owners in the designated areas are assessed for District taxes to pay the debt service over the life of the bonds.
 The Town Council serves as the Board of Directors.
 However, the Town has no liability for the District's debt.
-For financial reporting purposes, transactions of the District are combined together and included as if they were part of the Town's operations and the assets financed through the District are combined with the infrastructure of the Town.
+For financial reporting purposes, transactions of the District are combined together and included as if they were part of the Town.
 Because the capital assets are recorded in the Town's basic financial statements, the Statement of Net Position for the District reflects a large liability without an offsetting asset.

-The following table presents a summary of the District's net position for the fiscal years ended June 30, 2020 and June 30, 2019.
+The following table presents a summary of the District's net position for the fiscal years ended June 30, 2021 and June 30, 2020.